Seven steps to financial success for seafarers

-As a junior crew member, it may be difficult to picture a life beyond yachting at present, but when you have decided it to be the time to leave the industry, or an incident sees you leaving unexpectedly, you want to make sure that you are prepared to make the jump.
+As a happy yacht crewmember, it may be difficult to picture a life beyond yachting at present, but when you have decided it to be the time to leave the industry, or an incident sees you leaving unexpectedly, you want to make sure that you are prepared to make the jump.

-Yachting Pages worked with Sandy Paterson of Alexander Peter Wealth Management to uncover the seven steps of financial planning success to cultivate habits that leave you with choices in the future.
+We spoke with Sandy Paterson of Alexander Peter Wealth Management to uncover the seven steps of financial planning success for yacht crew to cultivate habits that leave you with choices in the future.

 Seven habits for financial success

-You may be having more fun than you have ever had, and visiting more places than you have ever seen before, but it makes sense to have a plan in place to protect your financial interests while you are earning some of the best money that you may ever earn.
+You may be having more fun than you have ever had, and visiting more places than you have ever seen before, but it makes sense to have a plan in place to protect your financial interests while you're earning some of the best money that you may ever earn.

 When travelling the world, dealing in many different currencies, it doesn’t make sense to pay huge conversion fees for every trip, or to be losing money on exchange rates in every transaction.